tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - CD40: costimulatory molecule that drives DCs and TAMs (tumor associated macrophages) to prime T cells
  - FAP: fibroblast activation protein, upregulated in tumor in response to radiation (which can be taken advantage of for drug delivery to TME via FAP-CD40 DARPin)
  - FAP-CD40 DARPin: uses FAP and CD40 binding domains to cross-link and activate CD40 specifically in tumor
+# Predicting response and toxicity to PD-1 inhibition using serum autoantibodies identified from immuno-mass spectrometry
+ - Thyroglobulin (Tg) and thyroid peroxidase (TPO) candidate autoantibody targets, higher levels of autoantibodies targeting these proteins associated with irAEs
+# Predictive biomarkers for checkpoint inhibitor immune-related adverse events
+ - irAEs in ~40% of patients
+ - no biomarkers have been validated in prospective studies
+ - irAE thyroiditis more likely in patients with anti-thyroid antibodies pre-treatment
+ - **CD8 T expansion/diversification with ICI associated with irAE, diversification within first 2 weeks of ICI**
+ - **irAE colitis associated with higher counts of CD4 T cells, fewer Tregs at baseline**
 # Prevalence of immune-related adverse events and anti-tumor efficacy following immune checkpoint inhibitor therapy in Japanese patients with various solid tumors
  - combination ICB increases irAE risk
  - baseline eosinophil count predicts liver-irAE